 A finished project is yours upon receipt of final payment.
 At your request, we will supply the electronic files to you via wetransfer.com if the files are too larger, or directly through e-mail.
 We also keep a copy of your project on file for later updates or should you lose your copy

 Will I receive a vector file to my logo?

-YES, you get an Ai(vector), JPEG, PNG, PDF and a PSD file.
+YES, you get an Ai(vector), JPEG, PNG, PDF and an EPS file.
 Our logo design can be used to complete stationery and brand marketing – including business card, letterhead, envelopes, brochure design, websites, graphics for web sites, direct mail design, email marketing, mailing labels, presentation folders, and any other designs your business may require.

 What is the client's involvement in the design process?